Essentials tasks to prepare your home for winter are often quick and inexpensive to undertake but could prevent costly remedial work down the line.

 The best log stores are slightly elevated from the ground, feature a solid roof with an overhang (to protect firewood from the rain) but are also open to the front or sides (or both) to allow for good ventilation.

-Claire became Editor of Homebuilding & Renovating in 2016 and has been a member of the team for 14 years.
+Claire is Editor in Chief of Homebuilding & Renovating website and magazine.
+She became Editor of Homebuilding & Renovating in 2016 and has been a member of the team for 15 years.
 An experienced homes journalist, her work has also appeared in titles such as Real Homes and Period Living.

-She has a particular interest in green homes, and interior design is a passion too; she has undertaken qualifications in this area.
+She has a particular interest in green homes and sustainability, and interior design is a passion too; she has undertaken qualifications in this area.